History of science: Grammar

 Some of the earliest linguistic activities can be found in Iron Age India (1st millennium BCE) with the analysis of Sanskrit for the purpose of the correct recitation and interpretation of Vedic texts.
 The most notable grammarian of Sanskrit was Pāṇini (c.
 520–460 BCE), whose grammar formulates close to 4,000 rules for Sanskrit.
 Inherent in his analytic approach are the concepts of the phoneme, the morpheme and the root.
 The Tolkāppiyam text, composed in the early centuries of the common era, is a comprehensive text on Tamil grammar, which includes sutras on orthography, phonology, etymology, morphology, semantics, prosody, sentence structure and the significance of context in language.

 Medicine

 Findings from Neolithic graveyards in what is now Pakistan show evidence of proto-dentistry among an early farming culture.
 The ancient text Suśrutasamhitā of Suśruta describes procedures on various forms of surgery, including rhinoplasty, the repair of torn ear lobes, perineal lithotomy, cataract surgery, and several other excisions and other surgical procedures.
+The Charaka Samhita of Charaka describes ancient theories on human body, etiology, symptomology and therapeutics for a wide range of diseases.
+It also includes sections on the importance of diet, hygiene, prevention, medical education, and the teamwork of a physician, nurse and patient necessary for recovery to health.